 The 4-Inch Drill is an electromechanical ice coring drill that takes a 104 mm (4-inch) diameter core.
 Cores can be retrieved from depths to approximately 400 m.
 Winches with 100, 200, and 400 m cables are available.
 The drill is of a mature design and has been used successfully for several decades.
-It is particularly useful on projects requiring a larger diameter core than that produced by the Badger-Eclipse drills.
+It is particularly useful on projects requiring a larger diameter core than that produced by the Badger-Eclipse or Foro 400 drills.
 Depending on the configuration, the drill can be transported by light aircraft or helicopter.

 The 4-Inch Drill was used at Law Dome Antarctica during the 2018-2019 season and with the Rapid Access Ice Drill (RAID) project near Minna Bluff, Antarctica during the 2019-2020 season.
 Two 4-Inch Drill winches and a tower were also deployed to Thwaites Glacier during 2019-2020 for use by a science team for instrument installation in a hot water hole.
+A 4-Inch Drill is slated for use on the GreenDrill project in Greenland for clearing chips from pilot holes and for bailing fluid from the ASIG Drill holes.

 IDP currently has two 4-Inch Drill systems ready for issue.
 A new set of core barrels was fabricated with flight geometry similar to that of the Foro drills.
-The barrels were tested during recent Antarctic field seasons.
-IDP is still working to determine which geometry will provide for the best results.
+The barrels were tested during the 2018-2019 and 2019-2020 Antarctic field seasons.
 To meet continued demand for a drill of this type, IDP has designed and fabricated a drill known as the Foro 400 Drill (see below).
 A 4-Inch Drill system will still be maintained; however, the Foro 400 Drill offers new capabilities and substantial weight savings.
-A new chips bailer was designed for use with the 4-Inch Drill system in 2019 for clearing cuttings from the bottom of holes drilled with the ASIG Drill augers.
+A new chips bailer was designed for use with the 4-Inch Drill system in 2019 for clearing cuttings from pilot holes drilled by ASIG Drill augers.
 The bailer was successfully tested in holes augered with the RAID system during the third Antarctic Field Trial (AFT-3) at Minna Bluff during the 2019-2020 field season.
 In late 2020, new winch crates were implemented, and the readout and control boxes were re-calibrated.